Ninjago: Sons of Garmadon: Character design

 Sons of Garmadon was the first season to be produced following the release of the 2017 film The Lego Ninjago Movie, which was the third film in The Lego Movie franchise.
 The season title and opening scene were revealed at San Diego Comic-Con 2017.
 The eighth season adopted new designs for the main ninja characters that had appeared in the movie, including new hair and face designs.
 This was a particularly controversial change with existing fans of the show.
 As a result of the controversy, co-creator Tommy Andreasen released a statement on Twitter confirming that the eighth season was a continuation of the preceding storyline and stating, "Several characters like Zane and Cole have had major updates during the series' long run.
 Usually these changes happen within the episodes.
 This time however since time has passed since the end of Hands of Time, the changes are simply there.
 Where it may raise questions as you first encounter it, most of these changes will be touched upon in the episodes.
 The most notable change you have already seen on Lloyd.
 The other Ninja, though they may have some adjustments, will be using the original face rigs from the series and be voiced by the original voice cast, so rest assured that these are in fact the characters you know and love."
 Sons of Garmadon was also the first season in the series in which the character Lloyd Garmadon was voiced by Sam Vincent, replacing Jillian Michaels as voice actor.

 Animation

 The animation for the season continued at Wil Film ApS in Denmark.
 For the eighth season Wil Film made changes to their production pipeline to make visual improvements to the show.

 Direction

 Peter Hauser was the season director, with Louise Barkholt as producer.

 Writing

-The season was written by Dan and Kevin Hageman, who were also the season's executive producers and the original writers from the beginning of the show.
+The season was written by The Hageman Brothers, who were also the season's executive producers and the original writers from the beginning of the show.